getCannaBiz/cannabiz-menu/readme.txt

 *   Updated CSS in `public/css/wp-dispensary-public.css` for improved display in the widgets

 = 1.4 =
-*   Added the WP Dispensary icon to each CPT in the admin dashboard for easier visual recognition
+*   Added the CannaBiz Menu icon to each CPT in the admin dashboard for easier visual recognition
 *   Added `active_plugins` check for "Subtitles" plugin in `admin/wp-dispensary-rest-api.php` API output
 *   Added sanitization to $_POST in `admin/post-types/wp-dispensary-metaboxes.php` pre-roll flower selection drop down
 *   Created the Topicals menu type, with Widget, Shortcode and WP-API output options